AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 - A small gondola for the pilot
 - Minimal sail or propulsion systems
 - Navigation devices attuned to Hypri's gravitational fields
-- Highly personalized designs reflecting the owner's status and taste
+- Highly personalized designs reflecting the owner's status and taste.

 Learning to pilot these vessels is considered a rite of passage for Hypri natives, with children beginning training around age seven.
 Visitors can hire pilots or attempt to navigate themselves after obtaining proper certification from the Highcourt.